-(b) Over a period of three years, the number of fertilised eggs river.
-Use the data shown in the drawing and your knowledge to decrease.
-Answer per fish decreased in to o explain a reason for t
+(b) Over a period of three years, the number of fertilised eggs per fish decreased in the river.
+Use the data shown in the drawing and your knowledge to explain a reason for this decrease.
+[2]

 The diagram below shows how some nitrates enter water in the soil and how some enter the roots of wheat.